► We rank the fastest electric cars in the world

 We’re kicking our list off with a car you couldn’t buy even if you’re Mark Zuckerburg – the McMurtry Spéirling.
 It’s a tiny single-seat electric racer that smashed the outright hillclimb record at the 2022 Goodwood Festival of Speed, stealing the crown from the Volkswagen ID.
 R. It can also sprint from 0–62mph in 1.5 seconds and hit a top speed of 150mph.

 It’s so fast because it has 1000bhp, and it weighs about the same as a basket of feathers.
-Its stellar performance at Goodwood was also partly due to its unusual downforce-generating fan, which works in the same way as system found on the infamous Brabham BT46B Formula One car.
+Its record-setting performance at Goodwood was also partly due to its unusual downforce-generating fan, which works in the same way as system found on the infamous Brabham BT46B Formula One car.

-Read more on the McMurtry Spéirling
+Find out more about the McMurtry Spéirling

 Aspark Owl